-Furthermore, your body doesn’t give these natural sweeteners any particular treatment.
-All sugars are converted to simple sugars called monosaccharides in the digestive tract.
-Are some sugars healthier than others, for instance?
-And would quitting really put you on the fast track to weight loss, acne relief, preventing mood swings, or solving any other health issues?
+Your body does not treat natural sweeteners any differently; all sugars are converted to monosaccharides in your digestive tract.
+But are some sugars healthier than others, for instance?
+And would quitting put you on a fast track to weight loss, acne relief, mood regulation or any other health benefits?

-It turns out that the solutions might not be what you expect.
-Here are 4 facts about sugar that even health-conscious individuals may not be aware of, along with advice on how to include it in your diet.
+As it turns out, solutions may not always be what we expect them to be.
+Here are four facts about sugar that even health-conscious individuals might be unaware of and tips on incorporating it into your diet.

 Is Sugar That Bad In Our Diet?